zhonglinxin/ai-pirate-voice-generator/README.md

 ## ✨ Features

 - **AI-Powered Voice Generation**: Uses Replicate's minimax/speech-02-hd model for high-quality voice synthesis
+- **Intelligent Button Behavior**: Button shows "Play" by default with sample text, "Generate Pirate Voice" when text is modified
+- **Smart Duplicate Detection**: Automatically detects and plays existing audio for previously generated or sample texts without regeneration
+- **Default Sample Text**: Starts with "Shiver me timbers!
+That be the finest treasure I ever did see, ye scurvy dog!" for instant demonstration
 - **Local Audio Storage**: Generated audio files are automatically downloaded and saved to local directory (`public/audios/`)
 - **Persistent Audio Library**: All generated audios are stored in localStorage and remain available after page refresh
 - **Audio Duration Display**: Play buttons show the duration of each audio file (e.g., "0:08", "1:23")